Do Go On - 400 - The Millennium Dome Heist

 which is a property recently purchased by Lee's father, James.

-So a bunch of stolen cars turning up there and they're like,
+So a bunch of stolen cars turning out there,

 Not yet.